scaamanho/fakecrypt/README.md

 This script allow domain name use subdomains

 ### Domains that point to 127.0.0.1

-These domains point to localhost
+These domains point to localhost, and can be used generate your local machine certificates

 * [*.]localtest.me
 * [*.]127-0-0-1.org.uk